I Tried an AI Art Generator and Here’s What I Learned

 It Isn’t Perfect

-For those of you who feel that AI art generators will replace all artists everywhere, you should know right off the bat that the system isn’t perfect.
+For those of you who feel that AI art generators will replace artists, you should know that the system isn’t perfect.
 In fact, it’s far from it.

 The AI art generators I used relied on text prompts to pull images from different locations and mash them together.
 The more specific the text prompt, the better the results.
 Most of the pictures, however, were hit and miss at best and complete monstrosities at worst.

 It seemed as though Artificial Intelligence doesn’t quite understand human anatomy.
 Any text prompts that involved people often resulted in creatures with far too many limbs or eyes.
 At a glance, the pictures have the barest suggestion of a human shape.
-If you look too close, you’ll see arms and legs that fade into nonexistence in an unnatural way or the shape of a torso that cuts at a weird angle.
+If you look too close, you’ll see arms and legs that fade into nonexistence.
+You might see the shape of a torso that cuts at a weird angle.

 I assume that AI generators will improve with time and eventually get the human figure right.
 But I don’t see that happening any time soon.